 Overview of StashCache¶

-The OSG operates the StashCache data federation, a service that allows organizations to export their data utilizing an origin server and have the data streamed to end jobs from a distributed set of cache servers throughout the US.
-By participating in StashCache, organizations can distribute their data in a scalable manner to thousands of jobs without needing to pre-place data across sites or operate their own scalable infrastructure.
+The OSG operates the StashCache data federation, which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.

-The map below shows the location of the current caches in StashCache:
+The map below shows the location of the current caches in the StashCache federation:

-The StashCache federation consists of two service types:
+The StashCache federation consists of three service types: